-Having recently retired from Montclair State University as an esteemed Professor Emeritus, he has finally returned to Southern California, where his love of music was born.
-He is enjoying the opportunity to actively work with young musicians in the area, inspiring their growth through music.
-He knows that their experiences during this time will make a lasting impact on their lives, and his goal is that their love of music will stay with them forever.
+Esteemed Professor of Clarinet/Chamber Music Emeritus from Montclair State University, NJ, David Singer has returned home to Southern California where his love of music was born.
+He is enjoying the opportunity to actively work with young musicians in the area as a result of being on the board of Young Musicians Foundation, LA, and the clarinet coordinator of Newbury Park and Thousand Oaks High Schools.
+David Singer knows that the student’s experiences with music during this time will make a lasting impact on their lives, and his goal is that their love of music will stay with them forever.

 From the fall of 2015 to the present day, Mr Singer has served as the woodwind coach of the Debut Orchestra, the top ensemble of Young Musicians Foundation.
 Many musicians in this orchestra attend U.S.C., Colburn School and U.C.L.A.
 Mr Singer conducts rehearsals of the woodwind section, preparing the young musicians for their full orchestral rehearsals with their regular conductor.